Caja de Muertos Island: History

-It is believed the island is only some 4,000 years old, and stone art left on the island attests it has been visited by man over milennnia.
-Taíno natives made frequent trips to the island on fishing expeditions, and when they were colonized by the Spanish during the 1511 battle of Spanish–Taíno War for Borikén, the natives attempted a retreat to the Caja de Muertos but shortly afterwards they were either captured or killed.
+Stone art left on the island attests it has been visited by man over milennnia.
+Taíno natives made frequent trips to the island on fishing expeditions, and when they were colonized by the Spanish during the 1511 battle of Spanish–Taíno War for Borikén, the natives attempted a retreat to the Caja de Muertos but shortly afterwards were either captured or killed.
 During much of the 17th century, the island is known to have been used as a hideout by pirates and mutineers.
-For example, in 1599-1600 it was used by a group merchants-turned-pirates who, after learning of a Portuguese ship filled with gold, silver, precious stones, other treasures, attacked it and appropriated its contents.
-As they attempted to travel back to England, though, they faced an attempted mutiny and, surviving it, they took refuge at Caja de Muertos.
+For example, in 1599-1600 it was used by a group merchants-turned-pirates who, after learning of a Portuguese ship filled with gold, silver, precious stones, and other treasures, attacked it and appropriated its contents.
+As they attempted to travel back to England, though, they faced an attempted mutiny and, surviving it, took refuge at Caja de Muertos.
 Venturing to the Puerto Rico mainland for provisions, they were killed, except for one, who later confessed to the existence of the hidden treasure.
-The Spanish colonial governor then appropriated the remaining treasure for construction projects among other uses.
+The Spanish colonial governor then appropriated the remaining treasure for construction projects, among other uses.

 In 1842, the first known map was drafted using the name of the island as it is known today.
 In 1880 the Spanish government started construction of a lighthouse on the island, completing it in 1887.
-During the 19th century, the island was also hideout for Puerto Rican patriots who sought independence from Spain.
+During the 19th century, the island was also a hideout for Puerto Rican patriots who sought independence from Spain.
 Some of the patriots who hid there include Ramón Emeterio Betances and Segundo Ruiz Belvis.
 During these decades it was the secret meeting places of masons when they were persecuted on the mainland.
 In 1928, Cayetano Coll y Toste wrote a novel titled "El Tesoro del Pirata Almeida" (The Treasure of Pirate Almeida) inspired by Caja de Muertos island, and in 1883, it inspired Robert Louis Stevenson to write the novel "Treasure Island".

 In 1898, at the time of the American invasion, the island had a population of 64 permanent residents, and a decade later only 16 residents remained.
 These residents had no fresh water in the island, so water was brought in from the mainland when, during periods of little rain, it could not be collected from the rainfall.
 The island eventually became uninhabited, except for the lightkeepers.
 In 1945 when the island's lighthouse was automated, there was no longer a need to have lighthouse keepers and the island became deserted.
-After this, the island became a day-trip vacationing spot for some owners of private vessels who might venture to the island for a day trip or for fishing.
+After this, the island became a vacationing spot for some owners of private vessels who might venture to the island for a day trip or for fishing.